rmarting/kafka-clients-sb-sample/README.md

 # Build and Deploy

-Before to build the application it is needed to set up some values in ```src/main/resources/application.properties``` file.
+Before we build the application we need to set up some values in ```src/main/resources/application.properties``` file.

 Review and set up the right values from your Kafka Cluster